 About Pathway to Change

 Our practice provides therapy for children, adolescents, adults, couples and families.
 Our primary approach to counseling focuses on clients' strengths and ability to make positive changes in their lives.
 We believe that one of the essential ingredients for therapeutic change is trust between the therapist and client.
 Clients are encouraged to set their own goals for therapy and to be full and active participants in their own treatment.
-Guided by the client's needs and issues, we use a variety of tools drawing from many therapeutic approaches, such as Solution-Focused Therapy, Emotionally Focused Therapy and Cognitive Behavioral Therapy.
+Guided by the client's needs and issues, we use a variety of tools drawing from many therapeutic approaches, such as Solution-Focused Therapy, Narrative Therapy and Cognitive Behavioral Therapy.

 Linda Skinner, MA, LMFT